 - Adequacy.
 First, we prove an adequacy theorem, which establishes that closed, semantically well-typed terms are indeed safe to execute.
-Formally, this means that $\emptyset \models e : A$ implies safe(e).
+Formally, this means that $\emptyset \vDash e : A$ implies safe(e).
 This theorem is usually almost trivial to prove because, as explained above, it is typically more or less baked into the extensional definition of semantic typing. - Semantic typing rules.
-Second, and more interestingly, we prove semantic versions of all the syntactic typing rules of the language, where the semantic version of a typing rule simply replaces all the syntactic ⊢'s in it with semantic ⊢'s.
-For instance, concerning function applications in MyLang, we prove the following semantic typing rule as a lemma stating that the premises imply the conclusion:
+Second, and more interestingly, we prove semantic versions of all the syntactic typing rules of the language, where the semantic version of a typing rule simply replaces all the syntactic ⊢'s in it with semantic ⊨'s.
+For instance, concerning function applications in MyLang, we will prove the following semantic typing rule as a lemma stating that the premises imply the conclusion:

-$$\frac{\Gamma \vDash e_1 : A \to B \qquad \Gamma \vDash e_2 : A}{\Gamma \vDash e_1 e_2 : B}$$
+$$\frac{\Gamma \vDash e_1 : A \to B \qquad \Gamma \vDash e_2 : A}{\Gamma \vDash e_1 : e_2 : B}$$

 These semantic typing rules serve to demonstrate that semantic typing is compositional in the same way that syntactic typing is.
-Semantic typing rules are sometimes also referred to as "compatibility lemmas" [Pitts 2005].

-One immediate consequence of the semantic typing rules is that syntactic typing implies semantic typing, i.e., $\Gamma \vdash e : A$ implies $\Gamma \vdash e : A$.
-Historically, this property is often referred to as the fundamental theorem or fundamental property.
+One immediate consequence of the semantic typing rules is that syntactic typing implies semantic typing, i.e., $\Gamma \vdash e$ : A implies $\Gamma \models e$ : A. Historically, this property is often referred to as the fundamental theorem or fundamental property.
 (It is provable by a straightforward induction on syntactic typing derivations.)
-As a result, closed syntactically well-typed programs are also semantically well-typed and thus, by adequacy, safe to execute.
-In other words, once we have proven semantic type soundness, syntactic type soundness falls out as a simple corollary.7
+As a result, closed syntactically well-typed programs are also semantically well-typed, and by adequacy, they must be safe to execute.
+In other words, once we have proven semantic type soundness, syntactic type soundness falls out as a simple corollary.

-But the main reason we care about semantic type soundness is that it is a more useful result than syntactic type soundness: it shows that we can safely compose syntactically well-typed pieces of a program with other pieces that may be syntactically ill-typed (e.g., use unsafe features) so long as those other pieces are $semantically\ well$ -typed.
-For instance, once we prove that the symbol ADT is semantically well-typed at the type symbol_type, we will be able to deduce that if symbol is used within any syntactically (or semantically) well-typed program context C, then the resulting whole program C[symbol] will be safe to execute-implying that the assertion inside symbol's check function will always succeed.
+But the main reason we care about semantic type soundness is that it is a more useful result than syntactic type soundness: it shows that we can safely compose syntactically well-typed pieces of a program with other pieces that may be syntactically ill-typed (e.g., use unsafe features) so long as those other pieces are semantically well-typed.
+For instance, once we prove that the symbol ADT is semantically well-typed at the type symbol\type, we will be able to deduce that if symbol is used within any syntactically (or semantically) well-typed program context C, then the resulting whole program C[symbol] will be safe to execute-implying that the assertion inside symbol's check function will always succeed.